-Common to both of the searches, the uncertainties originating from the choice of QCD renormalisation and factorisation scales are evaluated by varying the corresponding MC generator parameters up and down by a factor of two around their nominal values.
-The uncertainties associated with the choice of PDF set~~\cite{Ball:2012cx,Ball:2014uwa} and that in the strong coupling constant $\alpha_{\textrm{s}}$ are also considered.
-Furthermore for the displaced track search, uncertainties in the resummation and matching scale between matrix elements and parton showers are considered for $V$+jets samples by varying up and down the corresponding parameters in \textsc{Sherpa}.
+Common to both of the searches, uncertainty originating from the choice of QCD renormalisation and factorisation scales is evaluated by varying the corresponding MC generator parameters up and down by a factor of two around their nominal values.
+Uncertainty associated with the choice of PDF set~~\cite{Ball:2012cx,Ball:2014uwa} and the strong coupling constant $\alpha_{\textrm{s}}$ is also considered.
+Furthermore for the displaced track search, uncertainty in the resummation and matching scale between matrix elements and parton showers is considered for $V$+jets samples by varying up and down the corresponding parameters in \textsc{Sherpa}.

-For signal samples, uncertainties in multi-parton interactions and parton showers are considered on top of the theory uncertainties mentioned above.
-These uncertainties are evaluated from the change of yields with different tune variations using a few of the samples.
+For signal samples, uncertainty originating from multi-parton interactions and parton showers is considered on top of the theory uncertainty mentioned above.
+This uncertainty is evaluated from the change of yields with different tune variations using a few of the samples.
 Five types of variations are considered according to the A14 tune of \PYTHIA~\cite{ATL-PHYS-PUB-2014-021}: one for underlying event effects, one for jet structure effects, and three for different aspects of extra jet production.
 The sum in quadrature of the five variations is used as the overall uncertainty.
-A maximum of 6.4\% is assigned for the displaced track search and flat 15\% is assigned for the 1$\ell$1T search.
+As this uncertainty is found to have little dependence on the SUSY particle masses, uncertainties of 6.4\% and 15\% are assigned to all signal samples for the displaced track and 1$\ell$1T searches, respectively.